-16. Provisional measures
+17. Provisional measures

-- 16.1 The Commission may request the Commissioner for the South African Revenue Service, in terms of section 57A of the Customs and Excise Act, 91 of 1964, to impose a provisional measure as soon as the Commission has made a preliminary determination that - (a) a delay would cause damage that would be difficult to repair; and - (b) there is clear evidence that increased imports have caused or are threatening serious injury. - 16.2 Provisional measures may be imposed for a maximum period of 200 days. - 16.3 The period for which provisional measures are in force shall be regarded as part of the total duration for which safeguard measures are in force. - 16.4 The Commission will provide an opportunity for consultations with participating interested parties following the imposition of provisional measures.
+- 17.1 The Commission may request the Commissioner for the South African Revenue Service, in terms of section 57A of the Customs and Excise Act, 91 of 1964, to impose a provisional payment as soon as the Commission has made a preliminary determination that - (a) there are critical circumstances where a delay would cause damage that would be difficult to repair; and - (b) there is clear evidence that increased imports have caused or are threatening serious injury. - 17.2 Provisional payments may be imposed for a maximum period of 200 days. - 17.3 The period for which provisional measures are in force shall be regarded as part of the total duration for which safeguard measures are in force. - 17.4 The Commission will provide an opportunity for consultations with participating interested parties following the imposition of provisional measures.

-17. Preliminary report
+18. Preliminary report

-- 17.1 In the event that the Commission requests the imposition of a provisional safeguard measure, as contemplated in section 16, the Commission shall make available a public report within seven days of the publication of its preliminary finding. - 17.2 The preliminary report shall contain at least the following information: - (a) identity of the applicant; - (b) a full description of the product under investigation, as well as the directly competitive products, including the tariff classifications; - (c) date of the Commission's decision to initiate the investigation;
+- 18.1 In the event that the Commission requests the imposition of a provisional safeguard measure, as contemplated in section 17, the Commission shall make available a public report within seven days of the publication of its preliminary finding. - 18.2 The preliminary report shall contain at least the following information: - (a) identity of the applicant; - (b) a full description of the product under investigation, as well as the directly competitive products, including the tariff classifications; - (c) date of the Commission's decision to initiate the investigation; - (d) initiation date and notice number; - (e) date of the Commission's preliminary determination; - (f) an evaluation of the injury factors considered;

-- (d) initiation date and notice number; - (e) date of the Commission's preliminary determination; - (f) the injury factors considered; - (g) the causality factors considered; - (h) the Commission's finding, including the preliminary safeguard measure requested; and - (i) while preserving the requirements of confidentiality, all relevant issues of fact and law considered by the Commission in reaching its preliminary determination. - 17.3 The Commission shall forward the preliminary report direct to participating interested parties unless the number of participating parties makes this impracticable.
+- (g) an evaluation of the causality factors considered; - (h) the unforeseen developments that lead to the increased imports; - the Commission's finding, including the preliminary safeguard measure requested; and - (j) while preserving the requirements of confidentiality, all relevant issues of fact and law considered by the Commission in reaching its preliminary determination. - 18.3 The Commission shall forward the preliminary report direct to all participating interested parties unless the number of participating interested parties makes this impracticable.

-18. Comments on preliminary report
+19. Comments on preliminary report

-- 18.1 All participating interested parties shall receive 14 days, from the date a preliminary report is made available, to comment in writing. - 18.2 The Commission may grant participating interested parties an extension on good cause shown.
+- 19.1 All participating interested parties shall receive 14 days, from the date a preliminary report is made available, to comment in writing. - 19.2 The Commission may grant participating interested parties an extension on good cause shown.

-19. Final determination
+20. Final determination

-- 19.1 In its final determination the Commission shall consider whether - (a) the SACU industry is experiencing serious injury or threat of serious injury, as contemplated in sections 7 and 8; - (b) there was a surge of imports; - (c) any surge of imports can be attributed to unforeseen developments; - (d) other factors contributed significantly to the serious injury; and - (e) the imposition of a safeguard measure would be in the public interest. - 19.2 In determining whether a safeguard measure would be in the national interest the need to take note of the trade distorting effect of the surge in imports and the need to restore effective competition shall be given special consideration. - 19.3 The Commission shall issue a public report indicating the reasons for its final determination within seven days of the publication of the final determination. - 19.4 The public report referred to in subsection 3 shall reflect - (a) all issues contemplated under section 7.2; and
+- 20.1 In its final determination the Commission shall consider whether - (a) the SACU industry is experiencing serious injury or threat of serious injury, as contemplated in sections 8 and 9; - (b) there were increased imports; - (c) any increase in imports can be attributed to unforeseen developments; - (d) the increased imports resulted in serious injury or threat thereof to the SACU industry; - (e) other factors contributed significantly to the serious injury; and - (f) the imposition of a safeguard measure would be in the public interest. - 20.2 In determining whether a safeguard measure would be in the public interest the need to take note of the trade distorting effect of the surge in imports and the need to restore effective competition shall be given special consideration. - 20.3 The Commission shall issue a public report indicating the reasons for its final determination within seven days of the publication of the final determination. - 20.4 The public report referred to in subsection 3 shall reflect - (a) all issues contemplated under section 8.2;

+- (b) unforeseen developments;

+- (c) public interest; and

-- (b) the basis of its recommendation for
+- (d) the basis of its recommendation for

 - (i) a definitive safeguard measure; or

 - (ii) terminating the investigation.

-20. Definitive safeguard measures
+21. Definitive safeguard measures